 Impact of nutrition on dental health of children

 - Combinations of white flour and sugar (cakes, sweet pasta, sweet pastries),

 The introduction of sweetened liquids over a bottle is especially harmful, as this will result in long-lasting contact between sugars and caries producing bacteria.
 Evening and night meals are dangerous, as saliva is produced in a much smaller amount at night.

 The child’s first visit to the dentist

-- it is recommended that the parents bring the child to the first dental examination no later than 12 months,
+- it is recommended that the parents bring the child to the first dental exam no later than 12 months,

-Following these principles of first dental health your baby will not have a dental breakdown on milk teeth, or he or she will stop at an early stage, which is an important prerequisite for permanent teeth to be healthy.
+Following these principles of dental health, your baby will not have a dental breakdown on milk teeth, or he or she will stop at an early stage, which is an important prerequisite for permanent teeth to be healthy.

 - Tips For Setting Up A Tuna Canning Company - June 15, 2021

 - Most Brilliant Ideas for New Parents to Decorate a Nursery - June 15, 2021